Bachelor of Science in Engineering; Computer Engineering

 Computer Engineering Program Educational Objectives

-- The graduate can be admitted to and successfully complete a graduate program in computer engineering.
+- can be admitted to and successfully progress through a post graduate program in Computer Engineering or related program.

 1.3 Computer Engineering Program goals